 To fully complete the FAFSA, students and parents, if applicants are filing as dependents, are required to sign the form — either digitally using their FSA ID or by hand on the paper version.

-After submission, the applicant will receive a Student Aid Report, or SAR.
-The report includes the applicant’s responses to the form’s questions as well as the expected family contribution, or EFC, if the application is complete.
+After submission, the applicant will receive a Student Aid Report, or SAR, via email or postal mail.
+The report includes the applicant’s responses to the form’s questions as well as the Student Aid Index — formerly the expected family contribution, or EFC — if the application is complete.
 This number is used to determine a student’s eligibility for federal financial aid.
-The Department of Education sends the report via email or postal mail.

 The SAR is a summary of the FAFSA data submitted, so applicants should review it carefully for any mistakes, according to Pam Andrews, founder of Delaware-based College Prep Strategy.
 “Once you submit it, you can always make changes.
 You have to wait a day or two, but a family can go back in and update their FAFSA.”